bghira/SimpleTuner/documentation/MIXTURE_OF_EXPERTS.md

 ## The Base model, "Stage One"

 The first portion of a mixture-of-experts is known as the base model.
 As mentioned in SDXL's case, it is trained on all 1000 timesteps - but it doesn't need to be.
+The following configuration will train the base model on just 650 steps out of the total 1000, saving time and training more reliably.

 ### Environment configuration